-the Authority's long-term loans are individually split between the General Fund and the HRA.
+As part of the self-financing arrangements, the Authority's long-term loans are individually split between the General Fund and the HRA.
 The HRA is therefore charged with the actual interest costs of its long-term borrowing, plus the costs of any short-term borrowing which the HRA may undertake.
-The method of apportioning the HRA's share of the total interest costs incurred on its share of the debt portfolio complies with general accounting practice, and thus the amount charged to the HRA Income & Expenditure Account represents the statutory charge, totalling £8.845m for 2023/24 (£8.982m 2022/23).
+The method of apportioning the HRA's share of the total interest costs incurred on its share of the debt portfolio complies with general accounting practice, and thus the amount charged to the HRA Income & Expenditure Account represents the statutory charge, totalling £8.501m for 2024/25 (£8.845m 2023/24).
 This figure is included in interest and other charges in the HRA Income & Expenditure Statement.